 Child Abuse And Abandonment Charges?

 Child abuse is a serious allegation that can threaten many areas of your life.
-If you have been accused of child abuse, you should not waste any time enlisting help from an attorney who understands the complexities of the charges.
+If you have been accused of child abuse, you should not waste any time enlisting help from child abuse attorneys who understand the complexities of the charges.

 McGraw & Strickland, LLC, in Las Cruces, New Mexico, can talk to you about your rights and options in a child abuse case.
 Call us today at 575-523-4321 to learn more.